Kampfkarren/selene/docs/src/luacheck.md

   - Unused labels (selene does not officially support Lua 5.2 yet)
   - Detecting variables that are only ever mutated, but not read
   - Using uninitialized variables

-If you would like to contribute these lints, please submit a pull request!
-- luacheck supports `-- luacheck: ignore` for ignoring specific lines, while selene does not.
-This is something that will eventually be fixed when this design is evaluted.
-- luacheck is supported by editor extensions, while selene does not.
-[This is something that will eventually be fixed.](https://github.com/Kampfkarren/selene/issues/22)

 ## Migration
 luacheck does not require much configuration to begin with, so migration should be easy.